YetAnotherNerd/whatlastgenre/README.md

 ##### filters
 Use this to activate filtering of specific tag groups from genres:
-* country: filters countries, cities and nationalities
 * label: filters label names
+* location: filters country, city and nationality names
 * year: filters year tags, like 1980s
 * create your own filter lists by adding filter sections to the tags.txt file